 The Academic Committee is comprised of three smaller teams, Administrative, Curriculum, and Literature.
 The Administrative team reviews academic policies and exception requests.
 The Curriculum team runs an annual audit on the school curricula to ensure it follows North American Division of Seventh-day Adventist curriculum standards.
 The Literature team is responsible for reviewing and approving tradebooks and literature used in grades 6-12 that are not specifically part of the NAD curriculum.

 About Us

 Mission Statement

-To provide a distinctly Seventh-day Adventist Christian education preparing the whole person for service to God and man and for eternal life.
+To provide a distinctly Seventh-day Adventist education preparing the whole person to serve God and humankind.

 Vision Statement